Penalty kick (association football): Early proposals

 The original laws of the game, in 1863, had no defined punishments for infringements of the rules.
 In 1872, the indirect free kick was introduced as a punishment for illegal handling of the ball; it was later extended to other offences.
 This indirect free-kick was thought to be an inadequate remedy for a handball which prevented an otherwise-certain goal.
 As a result of this, in 1882 a law was introduced to award a goal to a team prevented from scoring by an opponent's handball.
 This law lasted only one season before being abolished in 1883.

+One possible reason for its abolition is that it was felt to be too harsh, especially given the imprecise nature of refereeing at the time.
+Another possibility is that it was simply not seen as necessary, as the indirect free kick was thought to be a sufficient punishment for most handball offenses.

-Introduction of the penalty-kick
+Introduction of the penalty kick

 The invention of the penalty kick is credited to the goalkeeper and businessman William McCrum in 1890 in Milford, County Armagh.
 The Irish Football Association presented the idea to the International Football Association Board's 1890 meeting, where it was deferred until the next meeting in 1891.